 Message formats: firms must use the ISO 20022 XML for message formats in the interbank space.
-Payment service users who send or receive payments in batch files and users submitting batch payment files must also use this message format, except in the case of business to business payments where neither business is a micro-enterprise.
+Payment service users who send or receive payments in batch files, and users submitting batch payment files, must also use this message format, except in the case of business to business payments where neither business is a micro-enterprise.

 Business Identifier Code (BIC): firms must not make it a mandatory requirement for the payer or payee to provide the BIC to initiate a payment transaction.
 They should use IBAN instead.

-Interoperability: firms must ensure they use euro payment systems which are technically interoperable according to the standards developed by international or European standardisation bodies.
+Interoperability: firms must ensure they use euro payment systems, which are technically interoperable according to the standards developed by international or European standardisation bodies.

-Multilateral Interchange Fees: firms must phase out per transaction multilateral interchange fees (MIFs) for direct debits.
+Multilateral interchange fees: firms must phase out per-transaction multilateral interchange fees (MIFs) for direct debits.
 Firms will be allowed to use MIFs on R-transactions (which include for example, rejected and recalled transactions) under certain strict conditions.

 Consumer protection: firms have consumer protection obligations for direct debits (eg, the obligation, on a payer’s instruction, to limit, block or, where a right of refund is not available, to verify individual payments).

-Payment accessibility: when making or receiving credit transfers or direct debits, users will not be allowed to specify the Member State in which the payment account of their counterparty is located.
+Payment accessibility: when making or receiving credit transfers or direct debits, users will not be allowed to specify the member state in which the payment account of their counterparty is located.
 For example, a utility company based in an EEA country would not be able to direct its bank to only accept direct debits paid from a bank account in its own country.

-A firm must participate in one of the EU-wide SEPA schemes to be reachable for euro payments.
+You must participate in one of the EU-wide SEPA schemes to be reachable for euro payments.
 More information about the schemes is available from: